 1. Interval development of ossicle.

-Image A initial scan normal posterior horn/root.
+Image Above: Image A initial scan normal posterior horn/root.
 Image B 33 months later development of meniscal ossicle (arrow).
 Images from credited article.

-2. Interval increase in size.
+2. Interval increases in size.Â

-: Temporal increase in size of ossicle.
+Image Above: Temporal increase in size of ossicle.
 Initial scan (Image A) shows small ossicle (Arrow) which 18 months later (Image B) has increased in size.
-Images from credited article.
+Images from credited article.Â

-Because ossicles follow fat signal when you fat saturate they will appear black and will have the same signal as adjacent meniscus and you are likely to miss them.
+Because ossicles follow fat signal when you fat saturate, they will appear black and will have the same signal as adjacent meniscus and you are likely to miss them.

-Always look also at the non fat saturated scans.
+Always look also at the non-fat saturated scans.

 Meniscal ossicles can occur either post-traumatically as a result of metaplasia and heterotopic ossification of a meniscal tear, or due to avulsion of bone related to a meniscal root tear.